 After many years of painful failure, last year my husband and I finally managed to grow a REAL vegetable garden!
 It was so fun (and pretty amazing) to plant, care for, grow and eat our own food.
 And while it took a while to get to the point where we had a successful garden, and while we’ve pretty much made every mistake in the book, when it comes to gardening, we have also learned a lot about what works.

 One thing that we know for sure really works well is composting!
 You see, the secret to any successful garden is the soil–the richer and more fertile, the better.
 Even so, to many, composting can seem kind of daunting…and even gross.
 I mean, you essentially have a pail of rotting garbage (sometimes with worms) somewhere, so yes, it seems a bit odd.
 But truthfully, compost is made of all organic matter and it’s a great example of ecology and the lifecycle of living things.
 We grow new food using the scraps of our discarded food.
 There’s no waste and the cycle continues.
 It’s actually quite beautiful.
-Almost half of what we put in landfills is comprised of organic matter.
-So composting is good for your garden AND good for the earth!

 About Your Composting Equipment